FiorenSt/ASTA/README.md

-# ASTA - Astronomical Source Tracking and Analysis
+# ASTA - Automated Satellite Tracking for Astronomy)

 ASTA is a tool designed for detecting and analyzing astronomical trails in images using deep learning and image processing techniques.